swcarpentry/git-novice/04-open.md

-They all benefit from economies of scale and network effects: it's easier to run one large service well than to run many smaller services to the same standard, and it's also easier for people to collaborate if they're using the same service, not least because it gives them fewer passwords to remember.
+They all benefit from economies of scale and network effects: it's easier to run one large service well than to run many smaller services to the same standard, and it's also easier for people to collaborate, especially if they are already using the same service.

 However,
 all of these services place some constraints on people's work.